neo4j/neo4j-python-driver/docs/source/async_api.rst

 *********************************
 AsyncSessions & AsyncTransactions
 *********************************
-All database activity is co-ordinated through two mechanisms: the :class:`neo4j.AsyncSession` and the :class:`neo4j.AsyncTransaction`.
+All database activity is co-ordinated through two mechanisms:
+**sessions** (:class:`neo4j.AsyncSession`) and **transactions** (:class:`neo4j.AsyncTransaction`, :class:`neo4j.AsyncManagedTransaction`).

-A :class:`neo4j.AsyncSession` is a logical container for any number of causally-related transactional units of work.
+A **session** is a logical container for any number of causally-related transactional units of work.
 Sessions automatically provide guarantees of causal consistency within a clustered environment but multiple sessions can also be causally chained if required.
 Sessions provide the top level of containment for database activity.
-Session creation is a lightweight operation and *sessions cannot be shared between coroutines*.
+Session creation is a lightweight operation and *sessions are not thread safe*.

 Connections are drawn from the :class:`neo4j.AsyncDriver` connection pool as required.

-A :class:`neo4j.AsyncTransaction` is a unit of work that is either committed in its entirety or is rolled back on failure.
+A **transaction** is a unit of work that is either committed in its entirety or is rolled back on failure.

 .. _async-session-construction-ref: